How Wars Unleash Creativity

 Turning Pain into Power

 In the 1990s, psychologists Richard Tedeschi and Lawrence Calhoun coined the term “post-traumatic growth.”
-The term referred to the anecdotal evidence of artists and creators coming
+The term referred to the anecdotal evidence of artists and creators coming up with better and more innovative work after considerable trauma and life changes.

 Although needlessly romanticized, the image of a “depressed artist” has been popularized for a reason – psychology provides concrete proof that creativity arises in times of conflict.
 Clinical psychologist Marie Forgeard dedicated her life to this exact topic: according to her research, using artistic expressions to deal with trauma leads to increased creativity and a plethora of new ideas.